unccd/Prais4-reporting-manual/SO3.md

 * - __Input data__

     (Data needed to generate indicator SO 3-2, as described in Steps 2 to 4)
-  - WorldPop data for the period 2000–2020, disaggregated by sex.</P>Drought intensity class data as determined by indicator SO 3-1.
+  - WorldPop data for the period 2000–2020, disaggregated by sex.

+    Drought intensity class data as determined by indicator SO 3-1.
   - Gridded population products derived from national official statistics from the year 2000 to the reporting year, ideally annual and, if available, disaggregated by sex.

     Drought intensity class data as determined by indicator SO 3-1.